 The Lay Eucharistic Visitors are licensed by the Biship of North Carolina to take communion to people who cannot join us at church.
 The visits are an extension othe pastoral care provided by the Clergy.
 If you would like to learn more about this opportunity, please contact Carroll Ann Miller.

 A lector is a Lay Reader who reads portions of scripture lessons during church services, and leads the Prayers of the People.
 For more information, please contact Jason Johnson.

 Mobile meals of High Point is a meal program for the elderly and handicapped that provides one hot meal a day for those who have no other means of obtaining one.
 Meals are free, but donations are accepted.
 For more information, please contact Hodge Cole.

 The Newcomers Committee is designed to welcome, introduce and engage all newcomers into the different aspects of Parish Life.
 Contact the parish administrator for more information.

 Open Door Ministries

 Open Door Ministries is a non-profit organization in High Point that provides help for those in need whether through emergency services help, through their Father’s Table Soup Kitchen, or through the Open Door Shelter, an emergency shelter for men.
 To contact them for more information, please call (336) 885-0191.
 St. Mary’s provides volunteers to serve at the Father’s Table at Open Door on the fourth Monday of each month.
-If you would like to be a volunteer or a substitute, pleace contact Libby Fisher.
+If you would like to be a volunteer or a substitute, pleace contact Libby Fisher or J.B.
+Farlow.

 St Anne's Women's Chapter